arnabdutta13/CrewAI/marketing_ai/README.md

 This command initializes the marketing-ai Crew, assembling the agents and assigning them tasks as defined in your configuration.

+This example, unmodified, will run the create an `output` folder under the project directory.
+You can find 3 json files in this folder: `trends.json`, `strategy.json` and `campaigns.json`.
+These files are the outputs of the agents at each stage.
-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+The `campaigns.pdf` file with the output of a research on LLMs is also generated in the `output` folder.
+The PDF report provides the details of the campaign.

 ## Understanding Your Crew